cryptic-game/cryptic/README.md

 Cryptic supports many clients to play.
-The most popular is the client for your browser: [click here](https://play.cryptic-game.net/) But you can also play in an virtual terminal: [PyCrypCli](https://github.com/Defelo/PyCrypCli)
+The most popular is the client for your browser: [click here](https://play.cryptic-game.net/) But you can also play in a virtual terminal: [PyCrypCli](https://github.com/Defelo/PyCrypCli)

 More clients are everywhere in the internet, so it's your choice.